jguffey/enterprise-stack/README.md

 # TODO
 - [ ] Set up Dockerfiles
   - [x] for marketing
-  - [ ] for spa
+  - [x] for spa
   - [ ] for database
   - [ ] for api
-- [ ] Ensure all images that need to talk can do so.
 - [ ] Connect the Web SPA to the backend service
+- [ ] Set up a development docker-compose script that
+  - [ ] supports hot reloading for the ui commands
+  - [ ] restarts the python server when changes happen to the files
 - [ ] Basic User / AUTH support
 - [ ] Add user groups / permissions, ACLs
 - [ ] Set up secrets, use ENV or something so developers can avoid secrets in repo and store their own
-- [ ] Start work on deployment to AWS
+- [ ] Start work on deployment to AWS.

+# Issues

+# Room For Improvement

+- Take a look at security, user for docker images, etc.